-Once you’ve successfully changed your password, your new password will expire every 72 days.
+Once you have successfully reset your password, your new password will expire every 72 days.

-How to set up a password expiration date for your local account
+Set up a password expiration date with a local account

 1. To get started, right-click the Start menu, and then click “Run” or press Windows+R keys to open the “Run” box.